 - Clean out the pantry of all off plan foods.
 No, don’t eat it all!
 Just toss it, give it to a friend or a food bank.
 If it’s in the house you will cave in a weak moment and we don’t want that.

 - Restock the pantry/fridge with plenty of Whole 30 legal foods.

 - Batch cooking!
 This saves me on Whole 30.
 Set a few hours aside on whatever day works for you each week to prep food in advance.
-Make soup, salad dressings, ready to go crock pot meals, roast veggies, roast a chicken, make broth.
+Make soups, salad dressings-dips-sauces, ready to go crock pot meals, Marinades and roast a chicken.
 If food is easy and accessible you are far more likely to succeed!

 MAY I PLEASE ASK A LITTLE FAVOR?